Emblem of Nagaland

 The Emblem of Nagaland is the official seal of the government of the Indian state of Nagaland.
 It was designed by local artist Merimvü Doulo and was officially adopted in August 2005.

 History and background

 As of 2018, there are no officially recognised flags for the individual states of India, but no constitutional prohibition against displaying such flags so long as the national flag of India is given priority and not dishonoured.
 Upon its adoption in 2005, the current Nagaland emblem displaced the previous design which featured Ashoka.
 The Nagaland Legislative Assembly decided on the change to the state's emblem in June 2005.
 The prior existence of emblems unique to other states was cited as a justification for the new emblem.
 An article by The Telegraph speculated, per an undisclosed source, that the change was intended to send a message about the desire of the Naga people to unify under a single administrative center.
-Prior to designing an emblem, emblems from other states were examined for concept ideas on how to represent Naga culture.
 The emblem officially went into effect on 15 August 2005.